eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 ##### Installation

 To install the platformIOCli follow the installation instructions [here](https://docs.platformio.org/en/latest/installation.html) or install the Atom|VS Code Extension.
-*Hint:* VS Code is unable to install an extension behind a corporate proxy.
+*Hint:* VS Code is unable to install extensions behind a corporate proxy.

-If you have set up a new project, install the depencies (see above) via `pio lib install <Library>` - in case that any library won't be found, it's possible to search for it manually like:
+If you have set up a new project, install the depencies (see above respectively [here](#Arduino_IDE)) via `pio lib install <Library>` - in case that any library won't be found, it's possible to install them from the github repository (see the platformIO manual).
-`pio lib search -i 'Adafruit_BNO055.h` (for example).
-If *pio lib* has found the library you can install it by it's id.

 When you're set and all of the needed dependencies are installed - we have to set the `MQTT_MAX_PACKET_SIZE` in `~/yourProjectPath/.piolibdeps/PubSubClient_ID89/src/PubSubClient.h` to (a minimum of) `1024`.